JimRaph/web-development-portfolio/README.md

 Start the backend server:

-The API will be available at `http://localhost:3000` (or your configured port).
+The API will be available at `http://localhost:3000`.

 ---